 Shop Shops and services typically are located along major highways (in suburban shopping centers) or urban areas (in strip centers and small storefronts).
 Some residents are able to access these by walking or transit.

-Play Some local parks, greenways, recreation centers and regional recreation opportunities (e.g., lakes, rivers, and mountains) are close to homes.
+Play Some local parks, greenways, recreation centers and regional recreation opportunities (e.g., lakes, rivers and mountains) are close to homes.
 A car is used to get to most of these facilities.

 Getting Around The primary form of transportation is the car, with some people using transit to commute to work.
 Shopping and services are accessible by walking in town centers and urban areas (including transit) for those that work or live nearby.
 Park-and-ride lots are provided in suburban locations with express bus service to employment centers and urban shopping areas.
 Schools serve a wide area, and most children take a bus or car ride to school.
-Greenways are generally used for recreation but some do provide access to suburban and town center developments.
+Greenways are generally used for recreation, but some provide access to suburban and town center developments.